cryptosport0/Mindo-AI/README.md

 The **top 5 entries** will be selected by the Mindo AI team, and the **winner** will receive an **official repost** from @MindoAI.

 ✨ Let’s celebrate community growth and creativity together — the InfoFi revolution is just getting started.

+The Mindo AI ecosystem keeps evolving fast!

+Here’s what’s new this week:

+✅ **Community Growth:**
+From 952 to 59,000+ members in just 3 days — a massive milestone for the Mindo AI family.

+✅ **Content Contest Live:**
+Our first community-driven challenge is on!
+Creators are showcasing their vision of Mindo’s growth through unique infographics.
+Top entries will get XP rewards and an official repost from @MindoAI.

+✅ **InfoFi Expansion:**
+The InfoFi meta is gaining traction — more creators are connecting their wallets and building influence maps at [mindoshare.ai](https://mindoshare.ai/kol?ref=cmeppf3rz05tho73w610zksa5).

+👀 **Coming Next:**
+- New creator engagement tools
+- Dashboard improvements
+- Community leaderboard

+The movement is just beginning.
+Join the InfoFi era with us. 💡